 What to expect from Bacalar

-Most travellers tend to visit Tulum as their last destination in the Quintana Roo region, but they’re the ones that are missing out.
+Most travellers tend to visit Tulum as their last destination in the Quintana Roo region, but they’re missing out.

-Continue south and you’ll stumble upon the Lagoon of 7 Colours, also known as Bacalar.
-The lagoon’s turquoise hues and crystal clear waters is what attracts most people to the area.
-It’s perfect for those looking for the chance to laze in a water hammock or paddle in its shallow waters.
+Continue south and you’ll stumble upon Bacalar, also known as the Lagoon of Seven Colours.
+The lagoon’s turquoise hues and crystal clear waters are what attract most people to the area.
+It’s perfect for those looking for the chance to laze in a water hammock or paddle in shallow waters.

-A great thing about Bacalar is that it’s not on most people’s radars yet.
-This means the town allows you to escape the craziness of the rest of Quintana Roo and experience a more traditional Mexican town.
+A great thing about Bacalar is that it’s not on most people’s radars.
+YET.
+This means the town allows you to escape the craziness of the rest of Quintana Roo, and experience a more traditional Mexican vibe.

-Apart from water-based activities around the lagoon, there’s not much else going on in Bacalar, but this just makes Bacalar the perfect place to relax and enjoy the tranquility of the area.
+Apart from water-based activities around the lagoon, there’s not much else going on in Bacalar.
+This just makes it the perfect place to relax and enjoy the tranquillity of the area.

 How many days should you spend in Bacalar?

-To help you make the most of your time in Bacalar, we’ve put together a list of the Top Things to Do.
+To help you make the most of your time in Bacalar, we’ve put together a list of the Top Things to Do in Bacalar.